Quest-Method/storyline-coach/README.md

 ### Your Quest Continues
 It has been a privilege helping you write your story.
 To help you carry this 'New Normal' forward into your organization, I've curated a few key resources to support your progress:

 - **Expand your Toolbox:** Our library of guides, templates, and resources for your Q.U.E.S.T. journey.
-[Resources Page](https://www.questmethod.xyz/resources).
+[Resources Library](https://www.questmethod.xyz/resource-library).
 - **Join the Community:** Ask questions, get advice or celebrate successes, Join our Innovation Forum on [LinkedIn](https://www.linkedin.com/groups/14778620/).

 I'll be here whenever you're ready to start your next transformation.
 This has been an experimental adaptation of the Quest Method.
-To learn more about the full framework, methodology and helpful resources, visit quest method.xyz.
+To learn more about the full framework, methodology and helpful resources, visit questmethod.xyz.

-“If you communicate an idea in a way that resonates, change will happen”- Nancy Duarte